information-safety/information-safety.github.io/_posts/2021-04-06-what-is-resilience-engineering.md

 As a practitioner-researcher myself, I'm hoping to adapt and apply the science to software systems, to improve the profession, as well as contribute to the collective knowledge - of Resilience Engineering.

+### Future Articles

+*Update:* I've been asked to elaborate on the ideas behind Resilience Engineering, so I've added this section to cover a plan for future articles on the topic:

+* The origins and history of Resilience Engineering
+* Parallels between Cybersecurity, Operations, and Safety
+* Is DevOps culture High Reliability culture?
+* My research in software systems resilience

+Updates and links will be posted here.

 [^fn-emergence]: Woods, D., & Wreathall, J. (2003).
 Managing Risk Proactively: The Emergence of Resilience Engineering. https://www.researchgate.net/publication/228711828_Managing_Risk_Proactively_The_Emergence_of_Resilience_Engineering
 [^fn-concepts]: Hollnagel, E., Woods, D. D., & Leveson, N. (2006).
 Resilience engineering : concepts and precepts.
 Ashgate.
 [^fn-holling]: Holling, C. S. (1973).
 RESILIENCE AND STABILITY OF ECOLOGICAL SYSTEMS [Article].
 Annual Review of Ecology & Systematics, 4, 1-23. https://doi.org/10.1146/annurev.es.04.110173.000245